KDE/documentation-develop-kde-org/content/docs/kirigami/introduction-actions.md

 The `onTriggered` property is the most important.
 This is what our action will do when it is used.
 You'll notice that in our example we're using the method `kountdownModel.append` of the `kountdownModel` we created in our previous tutorial.
 This method lets us append a new element to our list model.
 We are providing it with an object that has the relevant properties for our countdowns (name, description, and a placeholder date).

-{{< figure class="text-center" caption="Each time we click our now 'Add kountdown' button on the top left, our custom countdown is added." src="actions_result.png" >}}
+{{< figure class="text-center" caption="Each time we click our now 'Add kountdown' button on the top right, our custom countdown is added." src="action_result.png" >}}

 ## Global drawer